kwamelaryea/kwame-site/content/pages/blog/top-ten-lessons-we-learned.md

 Next time you’re asked to prove a video isn’t you, wouldn’t it feel better to have cryptographic proof at your fingertips?

 **Let’s Talk**: How do you see decentralized identity shaping our future?
-Drop your thoughts below—I’d love to hear them.
+Contact Us—I’d love to hear them.